Vormärz: Background

 The states of the German Confederation reacted by increased suppression.
 In the failed Frankfurter Wachensturm, an attempt to storm the Bundesversammlung assembly of the princes' delegates, the Free City of Frankfurt was occupied by Austrian and Prussian troops.
 Many participants were sentenced for high treason; others like Gustav Körner and Ferdinand Lindheimer fled from Germany, mostly to the United States.
 On the other hand, the establishment of the Prussian-dominated Zollverein customs union, though formed to address economic concerns, was widely seen by national-liberal circles as a decisive step towards a (Lesser) German unification.
 In 1837 the Göttingen Seven professors were dismissed for their protest against the abolition of the Hanover constitution.

-The succession of the mentally handicapped Ferdinand I to the throne in 1835 made it possible for Metternich to have responsibility of the internal and external affairs of the Austrian Empire.
+The succession of the mentally handicapped Ferdinand I of Austria to the throne in 1835 made it possible for Metternich to have responsibility of the internal and external affairs of the Austrian Empire.
 Nationalism and the social developments in the empire created more tensions that would eventually erupt in the form of the March 1848 revolution.
 The emerging working class was looked at as a political problem, rather than a social one.
 The rise of liberalism would eventually be the downfall for Metternich and Ferdinand.
 Liberal ideals were coming from the upper aristocracy and the middle classes.
 The dissent of the middle class was extremely evident.
 In Hungary, the 1836-39 Diet saw few gains made, though these were significant to the peasant class.
 Along with the abolition of serfdom in Hungary, it no longer was a question of class but of the national position and the right of the authority of Vienna.
 The conflicting ideas would eventually come to a head in the March 1848 revolution.